LNL polycategories and doctrines of linear logic: Unifying universality

+The two coincide in the ``absolute'' case when \cQ is terminal, or more generally when it satisfies the following condition.

+\begin{prop} If \cQ contains no nonidentity unary co-unary morphisms between two objects of the same sort (linear or nonlinear), then a functor $\pi:\cP\to\cQ$ is relatively bicomplete if and only if it is fiberwise bicomplete.
+In particular, this is the case when \cQ is subterminal. \end{prop}

-\begin{eg} As noted in \cref{sec:lnl-polycategories}, an \lnl multicategory cannot have a terminal linear object or an initial linear or nonlinear object when considered as an \lnl polycategory.
+\begin{exa} As noted in \cref{sec:lnl-polycategories}, an \lnl multicategory cannot have a terminal linear object or an initial linear or nonlinear object when considered as an \lnl polycategory.
 However, while a concrete cone $G:\cC\to\cP$ of such a shape in an \lnl multicategory cannot be universal, it can be $\pi$-extremal for the unique functor $\pi:\cP\to\mathsc{lnlmulti}$ (see \cref{rmk:slice}).
 This yields the correct ``modified'' notion of initial and terminal object in an \lnl multicategory as discussed in \cref{sec:lnl-polycategories}, since not all expansions of this cone factor through $\mathsc{lnlmulti}$.
+Since $\mathsc{lnlmulti}$ is subterminal, \cref{thm:rel-fib-bicomplete} applies to \lnl multicategories, so there is no ambiguity in the correct notion of ``bicomplete \lnl multicategory''.

-Similar remarks apply to symmetric polycategories, cartesian multicategories, symmetric multicategories, and CBPV pre-structures. \end{eg}
+Similarly, we obtain the correct notions of limit and colimit for symmetric polycategories, cartesian multicategories, symmetric multicategories, and CBPV pre-structures.
+The non-subterminals from \cref{rmk:planar,rmk:double-split} also satisfy the condition of \cref{thm:rel-fib-bicomplete}, so there is no ambiguity in their correct notion of bicompleteness either. \end{exa}

+The potential difference between relative and fiberwise bicompleteness can be attributed to the fact that \cref{eg:extremal-univ,eg:extremal-limit} overlap.
+Specifically, the abstract cartesianness cone $\cartcone{\Phi}{K}$ when $\Phi$ is a single object of the same sort and opposite sign as $K$ coincides with an abstract limit or colimit cone where \cA is the terminal category.
+In the absolute case, this is a universal unary co-unary morphism between objects of the same sort, as in \cref{thm:univ-iso}, or equivalently a limit or colimit of a single object, which is trivial.
+But if $\pi:\cP\to\cQ$ has extremal lifts for these unary co-unary cones, then its underlying ordinary functors between categories of linear and nonlinear objects are each both a fibration and opfibration, in the classical Grothendieck sense.

+\begin{exa} The non-subterminal $\cQ=\mathsc{smadj}$ from \cref{eg:smadj} contains a nonidentity morphism $\mathsc{p}\to \mathsc{n}$ between linear objects.
+Thus, while a fiberwise bicomplete object of $\lnlpoly/\mathsc{smadj}$ contains only limits and colimits of positive and negative objects individually, a relatively bicomplete one also includes the cartesian lifts mentioned in \cref{eg:smadj} that make it an adjunction of symmetric multicategories. \end{exa}

+Since these adjoint functors relating positive and negative objects are analogous to the exponential modalities relating linear and nonlinear objects, and do not intuitively look like a sort of ``limit'', it is natural to view them as belonging to birepresentability and \emph{not} to ``completeness''.
+As pointed out by the referee, this argues for fiberwise bicompleteness as the correct notion of ``bicompleteness'' for general base objects \cQ.